 While this may seem counterintuitive, online magazines that have been around for more than a decade, like the Economist, were not successful until they were also available as web and app editions.
 Why is that?

 There is something that clicks in the user’s mind when you tell them that the online magazine is available in a number of formats.
 Even users who only purchase the online edition and forgo the app edition seem to have become clear from the comparison that your online magazine, is indeed, a magazine.

 For publishers who want to keep 100% of their revenue and not pay, online magazines are a more profitable path.
 We suggest publishers have both, but think the online edition is the most important of the two.

 So what’s next?

-If you’d like to see an example of what can be accomplished when launching an online magazine from scratch, check out what the experienced publishers at Prime Publishing did with their launch of two online magazines – I Like Crochet and I Like Knitting.
+If you’d like to see an example of what can be accomplished when launching an online magazine from scratch, check out Food Gardening Network, which we just launched in January 2021.
+Also take a look at what the experienced publishers at Prime Publishing did with their launch of two online magazines – I Like Crochet and I Like Knitting.
 Their strategy includes all of the above, as they very diligently went through the planning, prototyping, marketing and pricing steps before they launched their online magazines.

 If you want to know how to start an online magazine and launch it, and are already generating $1m in annual revenue, we’d love to talk.

 Have you ever started an online magazine from scratch?
 What was your experience?

 This article was originally published in 2015 and has been updated.